 "We won't have to worry about regulating our mobile use because we won't have any mobiles."
-Female, 35-44, London of people hate the idea longer exist in the next ten

-"I think Amazon will have hammered things like the big supermarkets.
+Female, 35-44, London "I think Amazon will have hammered things like the big supermarkets.
 It will be the death of the high street."
-Male, Millennial, London
+Male, Millennial, London of people hate the idea that mobile phones may no longer exist in the next ten years.